bumjini/bumjini.github.io/_study/nmr_defeasible_logic.md

 Defeasible Logic captures the **tentative, revisable** nature of practical reasoning. **Arguments** are the core explanatory artifact: minimal, consistent packages of defeasible commitments that **justify** conclusions, **expose** where they can be defeated, and **support** principled acceptance under dialectical evaluation.
 This pairing (DL + arguments) yields systems that are not only robust to exceptions and new evidence, but also *auditable* and *aligned with human reasoning*.

+Allaway, Evaluating Defeasible Reasoning in LLMs with DEFREASING, 2025